privacysandbox/protected-auction-services-docs/bidding_auction_services_aws_guide.md

 ### Step 0: Prerequisites
 Use a Linux-based operating system to follow these instructions.
 Other systems have not been tested.
 1. Install [`git`][35].
-2. Download the source code from the Github repository (not yet available; this document will be updated with relevant instructions once the code is open-sourced).
+2. Download the source code from the [Github repository][51].
 3. Run:
    ```
    git submodule update --init
    ```
    This command and all suggested commands in this document should be run from the project root directory.
-4. Install [Bazel][36] and [Docker][37], which are used to build the code and machine images.
+4. Install [Docker][37], which is required to:
+   1. Build the code. _NOTE: the code relies on the [Bazel][36] build system which is included in the default Docker images used by the build scripts._
+   2. Build the production images with attestable hashes.
+   3. Run tests and binaries locally.

     To verify that docker is installed and runs, try building the code using one of the tools installed by Docker: <br> `builders/tools/bazel-debian info workspace`<br> should return an output of the Bazel workspace location.
-Make sure that `bazel info workspace` and `bazel-debian info workspace` have different outputs or else your local builds will conflict with the packaging toolchain.
 5. You may need to provide python3 (a packaging dependency) at `/opt/bin/python3`
 6. Install the [aws-cli][38] and set up [AWS CLI environment variables][39] with your credentials.
 If you don’t already have credentials, you must [create an AWS account][40] and then create an IAM User for yourself via the AWS GUI by completing the steps at `IAM > Users > Add users`.
 <br><br>